Security proofs for practical QKD: variations, techniques, gaps, and limitations: Families of security proofs

 The basic approach to address these issues is to consider states which are conditioned not on the protocol's actual events, but on related, well-defined events.
 The EUR statement can be rigorously applied on states conditioned on these related events.
 The resulting entropic bounds can then be translated back into bounds on states conditioned on the actual events in the protocol \cite{wiesemann_consolidated_2024,tupkary_phase_2024}. \item In order to obtain an estimate of the phase error rate, most works require the following assumption on the detection setup: that the probability of detection is independent of Bob's basis choice.
 This is equivalent to demanding all detectors have exactly identical efficiencies and dark count rates.
 For passive setups, this additionally requires the beam splitter to be perfectly balanced.
 This assumption is known as ``basis-independent loss", and its violation is known as ``basis-efficiency mismatch" or ``detection-efficiency mismatch" in the literature.
 Due to this assumption, almost all works using the EUR for practical protocols are not applicable to real-world scenarios for standard QKD.
 However, this assumption is not a problem for MDI-QKD, where the detectors are completely untrusted and assumed to be in Eve's control.
 Thus many works utilizing this proof technique appeal to MDI-QKD as a method to remove this assumption, and close all detector side-channels.

-Recently, a method to remove this assumption for EUR and phase error correction based security proofs for active basis choice BB84 was obtained in Ref.~\cite{tupkary_phase_2024}.
-However, it has not yet been combined with other works that address source-imperfections, iterative sifting etc. We discuss this in greater detail in \cref{subsubsec:tupkary}. \end{enumerate}

-Note that a highly formal proof using the EUR statement for fixed-length qubit BB84 can be found in Ref.~\cite{tomamichel_largely_2017}.
+Recently, a method to remove this assumption for EUR and phase error correction based security proofs for active basis choice BB84 was obtained in Ref.~\cite{tupkary_phase_2024}, which we discuss in greater detail in \cref{subsubsec:tupkary}. \end{enumerate} Note that a highly formal proof using the EUR statement for fixed-length qubit BB84 can be found in Ref.~\cite{tomamichel_largely_2017}.

+\paragraph*{Decoy-state methods:} Recall from \cref{subsec:decoy_general} that the goal of decoy-state methods is to use observations obtained from different intensities to bound statistics associated with the single-photon rounds.
+The argument for doing so within the entropic uncertainty relations and phase error correction approaches (see \cref{subsec:phaseerror}) proceeds via concentration inequalities as follows.
+We describe the approach taken in Refs.~\cite{lim_concise_2014,hayashi_security_2014,curty_finitekey_2014}, although the precise details may differ between various works.

+Let $n_{O,\mu_k}$ denote the number of rounds in which the outcome $O$ is observed and Alice used intensity $\mu_k$.
+This is a random variable that is observed in the protocol.
+For instance, $O$ could correspond to a detected round (i.e Bob obtains a detection) in which both Alice and Bob measured in the $X$ basis.
+We seek to estimate the random variable $n_{O,m}$ corresponding to the number of rounds where outcome $O$ is observed, and Alice sent an $m$-photon pulse.

+Operationally, in each round the protocol proceeds by Alice choosing an intensity $\mu_k$ with probability $\Pr(\mu_k)$.
+She then prepares a phase-randomized WCP state which can be described by an emission of photon-number $m$ with probability